© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffynnon Angoeron Holy Well is a scheduled monument protected by Cadw under reference MM358.
 View the official record →

-Ffynnon Angoeron is a medieval holy well located in Wales with the Cadw scheduled ancient monument designation MM358.
+Ffynnon Angoeron is a holy well located in Wales, designated as a scheduled ancient monument under Cadw reference SAM MM358.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM358.

 Ffynnon Angoeron Holy Well dates from the medieval period, and is classified as a holy well.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffynnon Angoeron Holy Well is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM358.